Peru: The Amazon & Culture of Lake Titicaca12 days / Eco Tours, Community & Conservation Tours

 Lake Titicaca boating trip

-Embark on a half-day boating trip around Lake Titicaca, where you’ll visit two local communities.
+Embark on a half-day boating trip on Lake Titicaca, where you’ll visit two local communities.
 Your first stop is the floating island of Uros, where the “People of the Lake” build their homes and rafts from totora, a reedy plant that grows on the lake.
 Continue to Taquile Island, where islanders will show off their traditional weaving techniques.
-Arrive at Suasi Island for a barbecue lunch, and then spend a free afternoon exploring the island on your own or joining a guided walk to discover the local wildlife.
+Arrive at Suasi Island for a barbecue lunch, and then spend a free afternoon exploring the island on your own or joining a guided walk to discover the incredible landscapes and panoramic views of the lake.

 Paddle along the reeds, hike up the mount or just sit back on shore